a-maze-d/fledex/livebooks/README.md

 In this chapter we will take a look on how to create reusable components.
 This way you don't have to redefine certain animations

 # 9. Fledex: Job
+Animations often require some time activity.
 In this chapter we will take a look at the `job` feature that makes the scheduling of repetitive tasks much easier by providing a cron-job like feature.
 This is mainly intended to trigger some events for the animation(s), but could really be used for anything.

-> [!NOTE]
-> The functionality is still very much in fluctuation.